FeiWang96/personal_website_backup/_pages/about.md

 ---

 I'm a PhD student in computer science at [University of Southern California](https://www.usc.edu/).
-My research interests are **robustness, salience and invariance in natural language processing**.
+My research interests are <b>robustness, salience and invariance in natural language processing</b>.
 I'm grateful to be advised by [Muhao Chen](https://muhaochen.github.io) and to be supported by the [Annenberg Fellowship](https://graduateschool.usc.edu/fellowships/fellowships-for-phd-students/).